Aerospace

 However, you must be careful not to make the part walls too thick.
 If you do, you may end up having sink marks.

-You can as well reduce the part thickness ratio.
+You can also reduce the part thickness ratio.
 With a lighter flow, the liquid will cover a broader range faster.
 Thus, it should close up the weld line.

 You can also adjust the gate dimension and position.
 Keep the knit-causing part as far as possible away from the edge of your design.
 If you keep it too close to the edge, it may easily break off.